KRONOS-SSCBS-21/proj-kronos-site/README.md

 # Kronos-Website

-## Task for this week: Create a Navbar and Banner Section in collaboration
+## Task for this week: Create Navbar and Banner Section in collaboration

 Updated View of the Website: [Click here](https://kronos-sscbs-21.github.io/proj-kronos-site/)